 In 2014, JCW completed a multi-year conversion of its billing method to a unified rate model.
 This was the first year JCW billed a combined rate and the larger than normal increases in the service charge and volume rates were due to adding the capital component to the rates.

-A: In 2019, JCW’s revenue requirement increased by 7.75 percent, which equates to $2.70 a month for the median household or $5.40 on each bi-monthly bill.
+A: In 2020, JCW’s revenue requirement increased by 6.50 percent, which equates to $2.48 a month for the median household or $4.96 on each bi-monthly bill.
 The revenue requirement represents the total amount of money JCW must collect from customers to pay all costs.
-This increase is higher than those in previous years due to several factors as well as the Tomahawk Plant expansion, which will help keep rates lower once the project is completed in 2022.
-We are investing now to save more over the long term.

 A large increase in your average winter water use (AWWU) will impact wastewater charges more than rate increases.
 See questions above that provide information concerning the AWWU.